odoo/documentation/crm/overview/process/generate_leads.rst

 deliver great performances - leads bring meetings, meetings bring sales, sales bring revenue and more work.

-How to generate leads with Odoo CRM?
+How to generate leads with Twenty20 CRM?
 ====================================

 Leads can be captured through many sources - marketing campaigns, exhibitions and trade shows, external databases, etc. The most common challenge is to successfully gather all the data and to track any lead activity.
-Storing leads information in a central place such as Odoo CRM will release you of these worries and will help you to better automate your lead generation process, share information with your teams and analyze your sales processes easily.
+Storing leads information in a central place such as Twenty20 CRM will release you of these worries and will help you to better automate your lead generation process, share information with your teams and analyze your sales processes easily.

-Odoo CRM provides you with several methods to generate leads:
+Twenty20 CRM provides you with several methods to generate leads:

 * :doc:`../../leads/generate/emails`